 The “In Process” status also confirms the applicant’s commitment to completing full FedRAMP authorization process.
 By contrast, “FedRAMP Ready” is an early-stage designation, which means only that a company has had a third-party assessment of its capabilities, often without any federal involvement.

-Throughout the authorization process, Thomson Reuters will be engaged with its federal sponsor HHS, for both its Legal Research and Risk & Fraud applications.
+Throughout the authorization process, we will be engaged with our federal sponsor HHS, for both its Legal Research and Risk & Fraud applications.

-By committing to a collaborative approach, TR is aiming to expedite the FedRAMP Program Management Office review of its application and its listing in the FedRAMP marketplace.
-This sponsorship strengthens TR’s commitment to meet, and to surpass, all security requirements necessary to protect federal information systems while delivering mission-critical solutions.
+By committing to a collaborative approach, we are aiming to expedite the FedRAMP Program Management Office review of our application and listing in the FedRAMP marketplace.
+This sponsorship strengthens our commitment to meet, and to surpass, all security requirements necessary to protect federal information systems while delivering mission-critical solutions.

-Thomson Reuters has been experiencing heightened demand from its federal customers over the past few years, and it anticipates such demand will grow even further.
-So it made the strategic decision to undertake the FedRAMP process, seeking to move its services for federal government customers to a new, elevated level.
+We have been experiencing heightened demand from federal customers over the past few years, and we anticipate such demand will grow even further.
+So we made the strategic decision to undertake the FedRAMP process, seeking to move our services for federal government customers to a new, elevated level.

-• Practical Law, TR’s legal how-to resource hub, written and maintained by more than 650 full-time attorney-editors globally; and
+- Practical Law, our legal how-to resource hub, written and maintained by more than 650 full-time attorney-editors globally; and

-• CLEAR, TR’s legal investigation software, is used by law enforcement agencies to manage and analyze cases.
+- CLEAR, our legal investigation software, used by law enforcement agencies to manage and analyze cases.

-Each of these products is being FedRAMPed individually, with a “batting order” for prioritization.
+Each of these products are being FedRAMPed individually.

 The FedRAMP process includes having the applicant conduct internal education efforts, make any necessary investments in internal security upgrades, and have routine, ongoing collaborations between its internal security teams and its government sponsors.